sshilovsky/fish-helix/README.md

 # Configuration

-`fish_helix_commandline` function provides some helix-like actions.
+`fish_helix_command` function provides some helix-like actions.
 Use it for custom bindings.

 ## IMPORTANT!!!

-When defining your own bindings using fish_helix_commandline, be aware that it can break stuff sometimes.
+When defining your own bindings using fish_helix_command, be aware that it can break stuff sometimes.

-It is safe to define a binding consisting of a lone call to fish_helix_commandline.
+It is safe to define a binding consisting of a lone call to fish_helix_command.
 Calls to other functions and executables are allowed along with it, granted they don't mess with fish's commandline buffer.